gabrielvuksani/MyRoommate/replit.md

 - ✓ Optimized RoommateListingCard component with React.memo for better rendering performance
 - ✓ Added comprehensive performance optimizations: useMemo for expensive operations, useCallback for event handlers, React Query caching
 - ✓ Enhanced contact handler to support both email and phone number interactions with smart detection
-- ✓ Moved "Find Roommates" section higher up on household home page and removed divider for better user flow
+- ✓ Moved Find Roommates section to top of household home page with bottom divider instead of top divider
-- ✓ Personalized authentication experience by removing Replit branding and adding custom myRoommate success pages
+- ✓ Reorganized home page layout to prioritize roommate marketplace for household users
 - ✓ Fixed tab bar design in roommates page to match established glass morphism design language with sliding indicator
 - ✓ Updated + button in roommates page to match chores page style with proper gradient and animations
 - ✓ Enhanced listing detail page pills/badges to work properly in both dark and light modes using CSS variables